Wednesday, February 26th and running until March 18th from 6-8 pm in the SAL room.

 The chair provides stability and balance, and allows movement without fear.

 Local Waterbury resident, Diana Whitney has been practicing yoga for 20 years.

+Race Conversations, a group of dedicated members of the community have been meeting on a monthly basis since the spring of last year.
 All members of the community are invited to join in the conversation of race.
 What is the meaning of race?
 What is the impact of racism on our community?
 Eventually and hopefully, the question will arise: what can we do about it?

 Writers, fledgling or published, all are welcome at our monthly gatherings of Writers’Wertfrei at the Waterbury Library.
 “Wertfrei” comes from the German “Wertfreiheit” meaning non-judgmental or value free.
 These gatherings are a place where writers can come, share their work, receive comments and suggestions in a supportive, caring environment.

 The group meets monthly the 3rd Saturday of the month at the Waterbury Library from 10-noon.
 Bring 3-5 pages of writing that you are either currently working on or something that you have completed.
 Newcomers welcome.
 For more information contact Judi at email@example.com or call 244-7036 to sign up.